lightward/mechanic-tasks/docs/auto-fulfill-orders-on-a-weekly-schedule/README.md

 To be specific about which Shopify location is used for fulfillment, fill in "Order tags and location names", with order tags on the left and location names on the right.
 By default, the store's primary location will be used.

 For all task options, values are case-sensitive.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/auto-fulfill-orders-on-a-weekly-schedule), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/auto-fulfill-orders-on-a-weekly-schedule.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).